Resources in MTG

 - Using Multi-Target Cards: Another possible way to gain card advantage is to use cards that can hit multiple targets, such as the classic Fireball or Wrath of God.

-- Exploiting Weaknesses: You can gain advantage by playing cards that exploit the weak points of the opponent's plays, such as using a single card to destroy a creature empowered by aura cards or combat tricks.
+- Exploiting Weaknesses: You can gain an advantage by playing cards that exploit the weak points of the opponent's plays, such as using a single card to destroy a creature empowered by aura cards or combat tricks.

 - Building up Marginal Advantages: Another way to obtain card advantage is to use cards that offer marginal advantages that add up over time.
 This method is mainly related to color combinations, such as green-black or red-black, where a creature can be sacrificed for an additional effect in response to removal.
 In these cases, a trade is made (one-to-one exchange of cards), but one of the two players obtains a minor advantage.
 Alone, it's not worth a card, but when added to other small advantages, it becomes considerable.